chamilad/aws-well-architected-labs/content/Reliability/300_Labs/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/2_configure_env.md

 1. Validate that credentials are properly setup.
     * execute the command `aws sts get-caller-identity`
     * If the command succeeds, anf the **Arn** contains **assumed-role/TeamRole/MasterKey**, then you can continue
+1. Adjust font size and theme using the gear icon on the upper right
+1. Explore the **Actions** menu (upper-right) - you can upload/download files or create new tabs
 1. Skip to [Step 2.3](#setupenv)